bsdimp/freebsd-git-docs/faq.md

 the last step is optional.
 If you are going to try again to split, you'd omit it.

-**Q:** But I did things as I read a long and didn't see your advice at the end to create a branch, and now `fred` and `wilma` are all screwed up.
+**Q:** But I did things as I read along and didn't see your advice at the end to create a branch, and now `fred` and `wilma` are all screwed up.
 How do I find what the `wilma` has was before I started.
 I don't know how many times I moved things around.